Loading Programs

 ,

 Our program will see us hike down the 100-foot bluff to the Nipissing Terrace and finally to the water’s edge itself.
-We’ll investigate the rocks, plants, and wildlife of this vast ecosystem.
+We’ll investigate the rocks, minerals, and wildlife of this vast ecosystem.
 For those interested, we will also climb the 60-foot tower for an expansive overview of the lake.
 Learn about the glacial past and the even deeper geologic foundations underlying the lake, over 400 million years ago!

-Member: $17 | Non-Member: $23
+Member: $17 | Non-Members: $23

 Tickets